aounalazzam/expressive-validator/README.md

 # Expressive Validator

-A Schema Based Validation Middleware For Body, Query, Params, Cookies & Headers In Express JS
+A Schema Based Validation Middleware For Body, Query, Params In Express JS

 ## Usage